 Investing is the best way to grow wealth and get our money working for us – but how?
-There are many types of investments out there, each with its own level of risk and return.
+There are many kinds of investments out there, each with its own level of risk and return.
 The higher the potential return, the higher the risk that we might not get all our money back.
 So it’s good to have a mix of different investment types to spread risk and get the results we want.
 And it's important to do our homework and get investment advice so we understand the risks before handing over our money.

 Savings accounts with New Zealand’s major banks are one of the most common and least risky ways to store money for the short term.
 Credit unions and building societies also offer savings accounts.